Central Line - Bank, Bethnal Green, Chancery Lane, Gants Hill, Marble Arch, Notting Hill Gate, St. Paul's, Tottenham Court Road

 Jubilee Line - Dollis Hill, Southwark, Swiss Cottage

-Victoria Line - Pimlico, Vauxhall, Walthamstow Central
+Victoria Line- Pimlico, Vauxhall, Walthamstow Central

 District Line - Aldgate East, Mansion House, Westminster

-There are tube stations whos entrances are inside part of a National Rail building, so the tube station itself has no surface building, but the National Rail station does.
+There are tube stations which have entrances that are inside part of a National Rail building, so the tube station itself has no surface building, but the National Rail station does.
 Euston station is like this, as it the Bakerloo part of Paddington and Marylebone.
 (Waterloo station has the often forgotten about 'Shell Centre' entrance and exit, which is not part of the main National Rail station.
 Charing Cross is part of a public subway, and not the National Rail station of the same name).

 Stations ticket offices are not are surface level, but you have to descend down steps before you can get to the point where you can buy a ticket.